Kntnt/kntnt-date-shortcode/README.md

 ### How can I get help?

-If you have a questions about the plugin, and cannot find an answer here, start by looking at [issues](https://github.com/Kntnt/kntnt-posts-shortcode/issues) and [pull requests](https://github.com/Kntnt/kntnt-posts-shortcode/pulls).
-If you still cannot find the answer, feel free to ask in the the plugin's [issue tracker](https://github.com/Kntnt/kntnt-posts-shortcode/issues) at Github.
+If you have a questions about the plugin, and cannot find an answer here, start by looking at [issues](https://github.com/Kntnt/kntnt-date-shortcode/issues) and [pull requests](https://github.com/Kntnt/kntnt-date-shortcode/pulls).
+If you still cannot find the answer, feel free to ask in the the plugin's [issue tracker](https://github.com/Kntnt/kntnt-date-shortcode/issues) at Github.

 ### How can I report a bug?

-If you have found a potential bug, please report it on the plugin's [issue tracker](https://github.com/Kntnt/kntnt-posts-shortcode/issues) at Github.
+If you have found a potential bug, please report it on the plugin's [issue tracker](https://github.com/Kntnt/kntnt-date-shortcode/issues) at Github.

 ### How can I contribute?

 Contributions to the code or documentation are much appreciated.

-If you are unfamiliar with Git, please post it as a new issue on the plugin's [issue tracker](https://github.com/Kntnt/kntnt-posts-shortcode/issues) at Github.
+If you are unfamiliar with Git, please date it as a new issue on the plugin's [issue tracker](https://github.com/Kntnt/kntnt-date-shortcode/issues) at Github.

 If you are familiar with Git, please do a pull request.